SoftwareHeritage/swh-provenance/swh/provenance/tests/data/README.md

 ## Datasets

-There are currently 3 dataset:
+There are currently 4 datasets:

 - cmdbts2: original dataset
 - out-of-order: with unsorted revisions
 - with-merge: with merge revisions
+- git-bomb: a clone of https://github.com/Katee/git-bomb dedicated to testing a repo with very large expanded directory structure.

 Each dataset `xxx` consist in several parts: